SystemsApproach/private5g/software/start.rst

    $ sudo ufw status
    Status: inactive

-Your server should use *systemd-networkd* to configure the network.
-This is the default for Ubuntu, but you can verify it by
+Your server should use *systemd-networkd* to configure the network, which you can verify by typing:
-typing:

 .. code-block::

    $ systemctl status systemd-networkd.service

+Note that Aether assumes Ubuntu Server (as opposed to Ubuntu Desktop), the main implication being that it uses *systemd-networkd* rather than *Network Manager* to manage network settings.
+It is possible to work around this requirement, but be aware that doing so may impact the Ansible playbook for installing SD-Core.

 OnRamp depends on Ansible, which you can install on your server as
 follows: